bishwakumar/-cin_company_db/README.md

 ![Visitors](https://visitor-badge.laobi.icu/badge?page_id=bishwakumar.cin-company-database)

 # CIN Company Database Builder
+A Python tool to build a searchable database of Indian company records using CIN, Startup India APIs, and PostgreSQL.

 > **Note:** This project can be especially useful for developers looking for an API-based solution to fetch company details using a Corporate Identification Number (CIN), until Startup India allows direct access.